 Expunction for Human Trafficking Victims

-No matter how the case is resolved, the victim of human trafficking can use this special provision of Florida law to petition the court for an expunction of the criminal record.
+What happens when a victim is prosecuted for crimes related to prostitution or human trafficking?
+The victim of human trafficking can use special provisions of Florida law to petition the court for an expunction of the criminal record.

 Attorney for the Human Trafficking Expunction in Florida